Music Ally Independent Journalism Statement

-If you work for an independent label or independent publisher, or work as a music manager, then you can subscribe to Music Ally for free, thanks to our sponsor partners with support from industry trade bodies.
+If you work for a PRO, an independent label or independent publisher, or work as a music manager, then you can subscribe to Music Ally for free, thanks to our sponsor partners with support from industry trade bodies.

 If we launch additional sponsored channels, we will update this page accordingly.

 We offer a blend of individual and corporate subscriptions to Music Ally’s editorial service.
 Our corporate subscribers include the major labels and major technology companies and digital service providers (DSPs) – among them Amazon, Apple, Deezer, Facebook, Google and Spotify.
 Our paying subscribers skew towards music owners rather than tech companies.

 Our supporting partners for events in the last three years, including Sandbox Summit in London and New York, and NY:LON Connect in London and New York, include: Linkfire, The Orchard, Vevo, MQA, AdRev, ReedSmith, Nielsen, 7digital, Chartmetric and ICE Services.